abdumamdouh/Dilemma/README.md

 6. Create a would you rather question for you and other users to vote on.

-q.
-See the leaderboard and see how your score compares with other players.
+7. See the leaderboard and see how your score compares with other players.

 ## Testing